 - 2 tablespoons flour to dust the top of the dough

-- Mix water with olive oil, yeast, and sugar.
+- Stir water with olive oil, yeast, and sugar in a bowl.
 Keep aside.

-- In a bowl, whisk flour with salt, then pour the previous mixture on top and mix using a spatula or a wooden spoon.
+- In a large bowl, whisk the flour with salt, then add the previous wet mixture and mix with a spatula or a wooden spoon.

-- Cover the dough and leave to double in size in a warm place, this might take an hour or an hour and half.
+- Cover the dough and let it double in size in a warm place.
+The proofing might take an hour to one hour and a half.

-- Pour the dough on the parchment paper, using a spatula bring the dough's edges to the center, trying to form a round shape.
+- Transfer the dough to the parchment paper.
+With the help of a spatula, bring the dough's edges to the center, trying to form a round shape.

-- Cover the dough again and let it increase in size, for 30 minutes.
+- Cover the dough again and let rise again for 30 minutes.

-- Sprinkle flour on top of the dough, then using a sharp knife make a cross in the middle of the dough.
-The cut shouldn't be deeper than 1/4 an inch.
+- Sprinkle flour on top of the dough, then make a cross in the middle of the dough using a sharp knife.
+It shouldn't be deeper than ¼ of an inch.

-Note: Some ovens have poor heat circulation, therefore the surface of food baked in it don’t turn brown, and the heat is concentrated at the bottom.
-If you have such oven, turn off the oven after baking this bread for 20 minutes, and turn on the broiler while the oven door is open, until the surface of the bread turns brown.
+- Some ovens have poor heat circulation.
+Therefore, the surface of the bread or pastry won't turn brown.
+The heat gets concentrated at the bottom.
+If your oven has this problem, turn off the oven after baking this bread for 20 minutes, and turn on the broiler while the oven door is open until the surface of the bread turns golden brown.

 - This recipe was originally published in 2012.